cotarr/collab-frontend/README.md

 access a local /login route that will redirect (302) the browser the oauth workflow by sending the browser to /dialog/authorize path on the authorization server.

-The request to the /dialog/authorize path on the collab-auth authoriztion server will initiate a password entry workflow.
+The request to the /dialog/authorize path on the collab-auth authorization server will initiate a password entry workflow.
 Upon successful verification of the user's identity by password entry, the authorization server will redirect (302) the browser back to the collab-frontend web server including an authorization